BNNorman/PiZero2W_Pixelbot/README.md

-# PiZero2W_Pixelbot
+# Readme.md

-Using a Pi Zero &amp; Python to send commands to a Rob Miles pixelbot via a serial connection.
+This project uses a Pi Zero W to send Python programs to a Rob Miles' Pico powered Pixelbot (http://hullpixelbot.com.) via a serial connection.
+The Pi Zero W exposes a web page which allows you to download, edit and upload the Python programs.

-Actually, it's a lot more than that, you can upload a Python program and have the Pixelbot controlled from it.
+The code supports MQTT so that some inter-Pixelbot communication can take place - or you can just send commands to your chosen bot from a wiFi device.

+This code has been tested using a Pico W on the Pixelbot linked to a Pi Zero W using the serial interfaces.
+To make this work you need to modify the Pixelbot sources to use Serial1 rather than the default Serial (which outputs via the Pico USB interface.
+Fear not, the Pixelbot Firmware folder includes a UF2 which you can install on the Pico W.

+Be warned though, no attempt has been made to secure the code.
+The project is mainly aimed at encouraging kids to program, in Python, by providing hardware and software which they can use.

+## example mqtt program

-Here's a sample program which allows the pixelbot to receive and act on messages from an mqtt broker.
-You could be sending it commands manually or Pixelbots could be talking to each other, or even just muttering to themselves.
+Here's a sample program which allows the Pixelbot to receive and act on messages from an mqtt broker.
+You could be sending it commands manually or Pixelbots could be talking to each other, or even just muttering to themselves (as in this example).

 ```
 From Colours import RED,GREEN,BLUE